-The risk adjustment program established under Section 1343 of ACA transfers funds from lower than average risk plans to higher than average risk plans using a specified methodology.
 The HHS risk adjustment methodology generally includes risk adjustment models, a determination of plan average actuarial risk, and a calculation of payments and charges.
-12 The latter two elements are referred to by HHS as the state payment transfer formula.
+The calculation of payments and charges at the State market risk pool level is referred to by HHS as the state payment transfer formula.
 This document provides a detailed description of the HHS risk adjustment models and enables interested parties to develop software to determine risk scores given individual diagnoses.

-This document should be viewed as a supplemental tool to the 2021 benefit year methodology finalized in the HHS Notice of Benefit and Payment Parameters for 2021 final rule (85 FR 29164).
-Please note that the models described herein were finalized in this final rule.
+This document should be viewed as a supplemental tool to the 2022 benefit year methodology finalized in the 2022 Payment Notice final rule.
+Please note that the models described herein were finalized in this final rule and model coefficients were updated by CMS in a document released on July 19, 2021.

-The following is a description of the HHS risk adjustment models for the 2021 benefit year.
+The following is a description of the HHS risk adjustment models for the 2022 benefit year.
 This description includes a narrative and accompanying tables for calculating the risk scores from diagnoses in the HHS risk adjustment models.
 The HHS risk adjustment models calculate risk scores by summing an enrollee's factors (age/sex, HCCs, RXCs, enrollment duration, and interaction terms).
-13 This description shows, in detail, how individual diagnoses are assigned to HCCs and NDCs/HCPCS codes are assigned to RXCs, and then allows the user to build individual risk scores from those inputs.
+This description shows, in detail, how individual diagnoses are assigned to HCCs and NDCs/HCPCS codes are assigned to RXCs, and then allows the user to build individual risk scores from those inputs.